Touring Bike Weight & Weight in General

 And there can be distortion in marketing statements about bikes.
 A good example is that of tensile strength.
 It is often mentioned but bike frames don’t fail in tension.
 Frames and parts fail due to fatigue, lack of toughness, “notch-sensitivity”, or in an impact.
 The glass in a window has over five times the tensile strength of cr-mo steel but windows readily break.

 Defects in manufacturing are unavoidable.
 Space programs burn up billions of dollars but still have catastrophes happen when something as simple as an O-ring has a tiny flaw.
 There is a term “defect tolerance” used in engineering.
 On our bikes, in traffic, or coming fast down mountains, we need to be able to trust that defect tolerance has been factored in.
 An obsession with weight would have been likely to get in the way of that.

-Sometimes lighter items are available at little or no cost in function.
-Just money.
-Schwalbe Mondial tyres are one example.
-Another is the Tubus rear rack.
 The Tubus Logo in Cr-mo, with the mounting items, weighs 738gms and is rated to carry 40kg.
-The Logo Titanium with mounting items weighs 538gms, is rated to carry 30kg but adds $160 to the price.
+The Logo Titanium, is the same design and there’s just the difference in metals.
+It weighs 200gm less at 538gms, is rated to carry 30kg but adds $160 to the price.

 Cyclists riding up mountains are acutely aware of their load.
 But it is the sum of their bike, their body, what they had for breakfast, clothing, water in the water bottle, and the luggage they are carrying up that mountain So we encourage some wariness when considering the touring bike weight.
 Be cautious when comparing a World Randonneur with a different bike.
 If the other bike has no lights then add them.
 If you add rechargeable lights then also add the weight of the recharger as you have to take that on tour.